sabaton-rs/sabaton-mw/src/doc/doc.md

 .expect("Node creation error")
 ```

-You ca explore more on the different methods available for `NodeBuilder` in the following link:
+You can explore more on the different methods available for `NodeBuilder` in the following link:
 <https://github.com/sabaton-rs/sabaton-mw/blob/61b677ec262b53f52a3e1557775c61228535e2a5/src/lib.rs#L234>

 If you are looking for an example implementation for creating a node, please refer to the following link: